srid/rib/README.md

 ## TODO

-- Use my own jsonCache' and drop dependency on Slick
+- [ ] Use my own jsonCache' and drop dependency on Slick
+- [ ] Combine multiple files into one `Site.hs`
+- [ ] Hakyll-like programming interface:
+  - Shake buildActions extension in Settings, with default implementation `buildActions :: Settings x -> Action ()`
+    Make staticFilePatterns and postFilePatterns part of the default impl.
+- [ ] One file dev?
+  - User creates Site.hs, then content/Hello.md and that's it.
+  - A shebang in Site.hs will allow them to build it straight!

 ### Article Ideas